-MCSAP Coordinator has one senior inspector periodically assisting with daily program activities ranging from office operations, SafetyNet and the quarterly reports.
+The MCSAP Coordinator has one senior inspector periodically assisting with daily program activities ranging from office operations, SafetyNet and the quarterly reports.
 The inspector will act in the coordinators capacity when he is on leave.

-Despite all these program challenges we strive to continue to perform our duties and responsibilities to fulfill our Program mandates.
+Despite all recent changes in Personel, we strive to continue to perform our duties and responsibilities to fulfill our Program mandates.